Facebook, YouTube and TikTok users in Europe get forum to challenge social media content decisions

 The Appeals Center will fund its ongoing operations by charging tech companies 95 euros for every case it hears, as well as a 5 euro fee from users who raise disputes.
 This “nominal” fee is intended to stop people from “gaming or abusing” the system and will be refunded if a user wins, Hughes said.

-The decisions are not binding, but users will still get their money back if the center rules in favor of their disputes, regardless of the action the platform does or does not take.
+Even though decisions aren’t binding, users will still get their money back if the center rules in favor of their disputes, regardless of whether or not the platform takes any action.

 There’s a 90-day deadline for decisions, but in most cases they will be made much more quickly, he said.